 |Experience||Varies; employers typically require related experience|

-Sources: *American League of Lobbyists; **The Princeton Review; ***Job postings from employers (September 2012); ****U.S. Bureau of Labor Statistics (BLS).
+Sources: Association of Government Relations Professionals; The Princeton Review; Job postings from employers (July 2015); U.S. Bureau of Labor Statistics (BLS)

-Lobbying does not require a specific academic degree.
-However, the U.S. Bureau of Labor Statistics (BLS) classifies lobbyists as public relations specialists and individuals in this profession typically have a bachelor's degree.
-Aspiring lobbyists may consider a degree program in political science, which may includes classes that cover lobbying and its role in the political system.
-Coursework may provide instruction on the legislative process, as well as how lobbyists participate in the creation of rules and regulations.
+As public relations specialists, lobbyists usually have a bachelor's degree.
+Undergraduate majors typically include political science, public relations, communications, journalism, law, or economics.
+A degree program in political science may include classes that cover lobbying and its role in the political system.
+Coursework may provide instruction on the legislative process and how lobbyists participate in the creation of rules and regulations.

 - Earn a certificate.
-The American League of Lobbyists offers a lobbying certificate program that can greatly improve a new lobbyist's understanding of the lobbying process.
-This program, which requires 11 sessions, covers all aspects of the lobbying profession, including necessary background, methods of networking, knowledge of regulations and training in best practices.
-Some universities also offer certificate programs in lobbying.
+The Association of Government Relations Professionals (AGRP) offers an 11-session lobbying certificate program that can greatly improve a new lobbyist's understanding of the process.
+The AGRP's Professional Lobbying Certificate covers all aspects of the lobbying profession, including the necessary background, methods of networking, and regulatory knowledge.

-Internships in lobbying may consist of paid or unpaid work for an agency or group requiring legislative representation.
-Interns can gain real-world experience, which is required by many employers, while learning how to actively advocate and influence politicians.
-Exposure to the government network of lobbyists and politicians provides students with opportunities to make professional contacts that could lead to a career in lobbying once the internship or degree is completed.
+Lobbying internships may consist of paid or unpaid work for an agency or group requiring legislative representation.
+Interns can gain real-world experience, required by many employers, while learning how to actively advocate and influence politicians.
+Exposure to a government network of lobbyists and politicians provides students with opportunities to make professional contacts that could lead to a career in lobbying once an internship is completed.

 - Make valuable connections.
 According to the Princeton Review, success as a lobbyist often depends on networking effectively and knowing the right people.
 Even low-ranking jobs in government organizations at all levels can be very helpful for gaining the professional contacts necessary to become successful in this field.